 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Bajaj Electricals's score of 16 is higher than 84% of the industry.
+Bajaj Electricals's score of 16 is lower than 78% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents